ANAO Graduate Program

 In our Performance Audit Services Group you’ll research and analyse a variety of issues of public policy and administration, developing deep insight into how government agencies do their work.

-During a performance audit you’ll build a detailed understanding of how government agencies are performing and report your findings to the Parliament.
+During a performance audit you’ll follow the research process to build a detailed understanding of how government agencies are performing and report your findings to the Parliament.
 You’ll learn how to make a substantial contribution to all stages of a performance audit, from evidence collection, to client engagement to report writing.

 What qualifications should I have?